Butterfly on a Wheel: Production

 Pierce Brosnan joined the film's cast in late 2005.
 Maria Bello and Gerard Butler joined production on 19 January 2006.

 Filming began in February 2006 and finished in May 2006.
 Vancouver stands in for Chicago but the production shot in the latter city for landscapes before moving to the United Kingdom for post-production.
 Filming also took place in Los Angeles.

+Remake

+The 2010 Indian Malayalam film Cocktail and the 2014 Indian Tamil film Athithi are uncredited remakes of Butterfly on a Wheel.

+The Marathi TV serial Guntata Hriday He, starring Mrunal Kulkarni, is based on the film's storyline.